honkit/honkit/CONTRIBUTING.md

 ### Making Changes

-You have your feature branch with working githon then it's time to start making changes!
+You have your feature branch with working HonKit then it's time to start making changes!
 Edit codes with text editor of your choice and add commits as you work on.
 Please don't forget to add or modify test cases and documents according to your changes.

 #### Coding Guideline